dmdigital/timeneye-api/README.md

 Timeneye can be used from the web (<http://app.timeneye.com>) or from the [Android mobile app](https://play.google.com/store/apps/details?id=net.dmdigital.timeneye).
 An iOS version is currently in development.

-Timeneye integrates with [Basecamp](http://www.basecamp.com), allowing users to register time directly from there commenting on their to-dos with the time spent on them.
+Timeneye integrates with [Basecamp](http://www.basecamp.com), allowing users to [track time directly from Basecamp](http://www.timeneye.com/basecamp-time-tracking) commenting on their to-dos with the time spent on them.

 ## API System